3rd CSLI Workshop on

 senior and junior participants.

-The weekend sessions of the Workshop will take place in Cordura Hall 100 at the Center for the Study of Language and Information (CSLI), located at the intersection of Campus Drive West and Panama Drive on the Stanford Campus.
+The Workshop will take place in Cordura Hall 100 at the Center for the Study of Language and Information (CSLI), located at the intersection of Campus Drive West and Panama Drive on the Stanford Campus.
 See this map.

 on weekends is free in the standard “A” and “C” zones.
 There is a